Traditions and Community

 Family Sharing is part of our anti-bias education.
 It helps children see their own families reflected in the classroom while learning about the traditions of others.
 It builds pride, empathy, connection and strengthening the sense that CCC is a community shaped by the families who make it.

-Recent Family Sharing moments have included making tamales from scratch, celebrating Lunar New Year, creating ofrendas for Día de los Muertos, and celebrating Holi with gulal colored powders.
+Recent Family Sharing moments have included making tamales from scratch, celebrating Lunar New Year, lighting the menorah for Hanukkah, creating ofrendas for Día de los Muertos, and celebrating Holi with gulal.

-This all-school gathering takes place a few days before the school year begins and is designed to bring CCC families together ahead of the first day.
+To bring the entire community together, we also host an All-School Pizza Party just a few days before the school year begins.
 It’s an easy, low-pressure way to meet new faces, reconnect with returning families, and help children start building familiarity with the community.

 Work parties